apigee-127/swagger-tools/docs/QuickStart.md

 }
 ```

+### Testing Built-in Documentation

+Swagger Tools ships with a middleware that will not only serve your Swagger document(s) but it will also serve the
+[Swagger UI][swagger-ui].
+For this example, we will use the defaults for `swaggerUi` and whenever your server is
+running, you can access the following URLs:

+* `http://localhost:3000/docs`: This URL will serve Swagger UI
+* `http://localhost:3000/api-docs`: This URL will serve the Swagger document(s)

+**Note:** To view how to configure the `swaggerUi` middleware, view its [documentation][swagger-ui-how-to-use].

 ## Conclusion

 Swagger Tools provides tooling for ensuring your Swagger documents are valid and with your Swagger documents, scaffold